passcod/blook/src/technical/no-time-for-chrono.md

 Therefore, you can now reasonable replace Chrono with Time!

-In the future I hope to provide a "quick migration guide" here.
+(In the future I hope to provide a "quick migration guide" here.
+For now, it's left to the reader!)

 [RUSTSEC-2020-0071]: https://rustsec.org/advisories/RUSTSEC-2020-0071
 [RUSTSEC-2020-0159]: https://rustsec.org/advisories/RUSTSEC-2020-0159